Anisotropic Green Coordinates: Derivation of Closed-form Anisotropic Green Coordinates

 \section{Derivation of Closed-form Anisotropic Green Coordinates}

-In previous sections, we derived the deformation formula for anisotropic Green coordinates and obtained the integral expressions for $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{j}^{\mathbf{A}}(\eta)$ in Eqs.~\eqref{eq:anisotropic_phi} and \eqref{eq:anisotropic_psi}, respectively.
-Additionally, we explored several properties associated with this deformation.
-In this section, we derive the closed-form expressions for $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{j}^{\mathbf{A}}(\eta)$ in both 2D and 3D scenarios.
+We have derived the deformation formula for anisotropic Green coordinates and investigated its fundamental properties.
+In this section, we present closed-form expressions for $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{j}^{\mathbf{A}}(\eta)$ in both 2D and 3D.
 These analytical solutions are more accurate and computationally efficient compared to numerical methods for evaluating the integrals.
-In the following derivations, we frequently use formulations for the substitution of area elements on the level-set manifold within embedded simplices.
-These formulations are provided as Lemmas A.3, A.4, and A.5 in the supplementary materials.
-Although these lemmas do not rely on advanced mathematical concepts, they are not entirely trivial or immediately obvious.
-For this reason, detailed proofs are also included in the supplementary materials.
-Moreover, in Section B of the supplementary material, we provide a detailed derivation of the closed-form expressions for isotropic Green coordinates, including their gradients and Hessians, which form the basis for the anisotropic formulation.
+In the following derivations, we frequently use formulations for the substitution of area elements on curves and surfaces embedded in $\mathbb{R}^{2}$ and $\mathbb{R}^{3}$.
+These formulations are detailed in Lemmas A.4, A.5, and A.6 of the supplementary material.
+While these results do not rely on advanced mathematical concepts, they are non-trivial and not immediately obvious.
+Additionally, Appendix B provides a detailed derivation of the closed-form expressions for classical isotropic Green coordinates and their gradients and Hessians, which serve as the foundation for the anisotropic formulation.